 Wind Down Wisdom

-I’m part of Radio 3’s Classical Wind Down with Niall Breslin, where I add a smattering of science into a beautiful evening of classical music.
-In each episode I share a science-backed way to relax: from going on a run, to stroking a pet.
-To be honest, I could do with practising a bit more of what I preach…
+Every week, I’m part of Radio 3’s Classical Wind Down with Niall Breslin.
+I add a smattering of science into an evening of classical music.
+In each episode, I share a science-backed way to relax: from going on a run to stroking a pet.
+To be honest, I could do with practising a bit more of what I preach.

 Unexpected Elements